jaredfholgate/tokenizr.net/README.md

 The client consists of 2 main methods Tokenise and Detokenise.
 You can probably guess what they do.

 There is an option for consistency.
 This is for an edge case where you might want to search on the start of a tokenised field.
-It will consistently tokenise from the start of the text.
+It will consistently tokenise from the start of the text, but is obviously less secure.

 There is an option to supply a mask, so that only parts of a field are tokenised, for example you may want to retain the last 4 digits of a card number to confirm with the user that is the card they want to use.